-Author has written 15 stories for Glee, Star Wars, Thor, Avengers, Ranger's Apprentice, Hobbit, Harry Potter, and Fantastic Beasts and Where to Find Them.
+Author has written 17 stories for Glee, Star Wars, Thor, Avengers, Ranger's Apprentice, Hobbit, Harry Potter, and Fantastic Beasts and Where to Find Them.

 My name is Katerinaki.

 I work for Disney.
 Yeah, I'm that cool.

 I like Star Wars, Harry Potter, Starkid, Lord of the Rings (anything Tolkien really), Ranger's Apprentice, The Avengers (movies), and Glee for now.

 I don't like lots of stupid spelling errors (the kind that are fixed with a Spell Check and character names), words that mean something else (there, their, they're, etc.), major mistakes in canon (Do the leg work, look up your names and get your canon facts right please).